What is smacking?

 It is against the law for your parent or carer to smack you unless this is ‘reasonable punishment’.

-Reasonable punishment depends on the situation, but no smack should leave more than a small and brief injury such as reddening of the skin, scratches or a graze.
+Reasonable punishment depends on the situation, but no smack should cause more than a small, brief injury like reddening of the skin, scratches, or a graze.
+If you are smacked and have a more serious injury, the person who smacked you may have broken the law.

 • Losing or breaking a tooth